 Please give your child’s name, class, the reason for the absence, and how long you expect the absence to last.
 We ask that you contact us each day that your child is absent unless you have given us an indication of how long the absence will last.

 It is imperative you are proactive and tell us your child is not attending school, and keep us informed.
 If you do not, we will ring you because, as part of our safeguarding duties, we need to make sure you have not sent your child to school and they have not arrived.
 We cannot assume a child is poorly because they have not arrived at school.
 Parents’ cooperation is vital here.
 We are not hassling you.
 We are looking after your children’s safety.
+If your child has health needs and is unable to attend school due to these needs on a regular basis, please contact the school to speak to them about this.

 What to do if your child has an appointment: